JON95Git/JON95Git/README.md

 ### Hi there 👋
 I'm Jonathan Gonzaga, Computer Engineer, Electronics Technician and Embedded Software Developer.

-I work with embedded software and firmware for security systems (cryptographic modules for military radios, USB tokens)
+I work with embedded software for OLT devices (network and telecom).

+I've worked with firmware for security systems (cryptographic modules for military radios, USB tokens).

 My interests are:
 - Embedded systems